Admissions

 The University of Pennsylvania offers generous financial aid to doctoral students.
 Nearly all History Ph.D. students are recipients of standard five-year fellowships awarded by the Graduate School of Arts & Sciences upon admission.
 These fellowships include tuition, fees, health insurance, and an annual stipend (scheduled to increase to $40,500 for the 2023–24 academic year).
 Factoring in cost of living in Philadelphia, these are among the best packages available to history students anywhere.

-All applications and all supporting materials must be submitted online between October 1 and December 15 for admission into the Ph.D. program in September of the following year.
-Students are notified of their admission status by the following late February/early March.
+All applications and all supporting materials must be submitted online between October 1 and December 1, 2023 for admission into the Ph.D. program in September 2024.
+Students are notified of their admission status by late February/early March 2024.
 There is no spring or summer admission in History.

 The Department does not require the GRE.